 The cryolipolysis reaction requires that the cold temperatures be maintained for a long duration – a few seconds or minutes simply aren’t enough time for the fat to be deeply penetrated or ruptured.
 There’s no easy mechanism for getting an ice pack to the required temperature.
 What’s more, ice packs are awful at retaining a specific temperature.
 The instant an ice pack makes contact with skin; the skin’s heat begins to warm the ice pack, which will cause the ice pack to exit the specific range it needs to maintain to work.

 THERE’S NO SUCTION FROM COOLSCULPTING AT HOME

 CoolSculpting relies on the suction from a hand applicator to be effective.
-Cold external temperatures drives fat from the surface of the skin.
-Suction ensures that subcutaneous fat stays near enough to the temperatures so that they’ll be affected and rupture from the cold.
-The applicator also exposes fat to cold from multiple angles, which causes the cells to rupture and die in a reasonable amount of time.
-DIY CoolSculpting has no way to generate comparable suction, and so any attempt to freeze the fat will be ultimately counterproductive.
+Cold external temperatures drive fat from the surface of the skin.
+Suction ensures that subcutaneous fat stays near enough to the temperatures so that it’ll be affected and rupture from the cold.
+The applicator also exposes fat to cold from multiple angles, which causes the cells to rupture and die in a reasonable amount.
+DIY CoolSculpting has no way to generate comparable suction, so any attempt to freeze the fat will be ultimately counterproductive.